damienchallet/RemplacementBootstrap/README.md

 # RemplacementBootstrap
 R package that implements the Replacement Bootstrap

-To install this package for R, use
+To install this package from R, type

 	library(devtools)
 	install_github("damienchallet/RemplacementBootstrap")